 Oman’s annual spending on infrastructure is high.
 With investment focused on the main ports of Sohar, Duqm and Salalah, the aim of the ongoing development of Oman’s infrastructure is to enable the country to position itself as a global shipping and logistics hub and to make the most of its superb strategic location at the opening of the Straits of Hormuz.

 Consumers can obtain a licence to drink alcohol at home from the police.
 However, it is an offence to drink or be drunk in public.

 VAT was introduced into Oman on 16 April 2021, when Royal Decree No121/2020 brought the country into compliance with the 2016 GCC-Wide VAT Agreement.
 This agreement serves as a guide for GCC states to implement almost identical, domestic value added tax (VAT) laws on the supply chains in their respective countries.

 Over the forecast period, sales of alcoholic drinks are expected to continue rising in line with population growth, with the numbers of expatriate workers living in Oman expected to recover after falling significantly towards the end of the review period due to narrowing job opportunities as a result of the government’s pursuit of the Omanisation policy and the impact of the COVID-19 pandemic.
-Nonetheless, growth rates are expected to be nearly moderate, with non-trade volume sales unlikely to recover to pre-COVID-19 levels before the end of the forecast period.
+Nonetheless, growth rates are only expected to be moderate, with on-trade volume sales unlikely to recover to pre-COVID-19 levels before the end of the forecast period.

 Files are delivered directly into your account soon after payment is received and any tax certification is verified (where applicable).